OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

 socket connection closed
 ```

-Open the next tab in your browser and navigate to OpenAM URL [http://openam.example.org:8080/openam](http://openam.example.org:8080/openam)
+Open the next tab in your browser and navigate to the OpenAM URL [http://openam.example.org:8080/openam](http://openam.example.org:8080/openam)

 Login to OpenAM, return to [http://openig.example.org:8081/ui/ws](http://openig.example.org:8081/ui/ws) tab and try to connect again.